mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 ## Configure the **AWS Organizations**

-Lastly, baseline your AWS organization be executing the [configure-aws-organization](configure-aws-organization.ipynb) notebook.
+Lastly, check the configuration of the logs using  [check-organization-readiness](check-organization-readiness.ipynb) notebook.